DEFRA/ffc-jenkins-pipeline-library/vars/buildNodeJs.md

 will run during the build.
 This is achieved through the use of the [snyk security scanner](https://plugins.jenkins.io/snyk-security-scanner/) plugin for Jenkins.
-The default settings will not fail the build if vulnerabilities are detected, (this is likely to change in the future at which time a MAJOR version increment to the library will be made).
+The default settings will fail the build when an issue of `medium` or above is identified.
 The job has been setup to allow several options to be configured, details of those options are available in [build](build.md).
 In order to override the options from the `buildNodeJs` pipeline the config object requires the keys